-The Murrumbidgee Primary Health Aged Care program aims to improve access to primary health care for residents of aged care facilities (RACFs) and those in the community receiving age care services.
+The Murrumbidgee Primary Health Network aims to improve access to primary health care for residents of aged care facilities (RACFs) and those in the community receiving age care services.

 The Murrumbidgee Primary Health Network Aged Care Consortium provides a forum for key stakeholders from health, social and community sectors to improve coordination and equitable access to timely and appropriate care for the older person and their carers.

-The Aged Care Consortium is working towards achieving a number of objectives:
+The Murrumbidgee Aged Care Consortium is working towards achieving a number of objectives:

-- Ensure the Aged Care Consortium and any initiatives of the Consortium are evaluated
+Ensure the Murrumbidgee Aged Care Consortium and any initiatives of the Consortium are evaluated

-- Ensure Aged Care Consortium positive outcomes are disseminated particularly throughout the Murrumbidgee region
+Ensure the Murrumbidgee Aged Care Consortium positive outcomes are disseminated particularly throughout the Murrumbidgee region

 Looking for information on aged care services?